yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/customise/changing-the-navigation.md

 ---
 date: 2017-03-24T17:24:32Z
-title: Changing the navigation
+title: Customise the Portal Menus
 menu:
   main:
     parent: "Customise"
-weight: 0
+weight: 1
 ---

 The Portal supports a data structure to hold rudimentary menus, all pages have access to all menus, and can be accessed using the `.Menus.MenuName` field tag.
 They are arrays that consist of slugs and names, an implementation example would be: